learn-co-curriculum/phase-1-scope-readme/README.md

 ## Block scope

 A block statement also creates its own scope... kind of.
-As of ES2015, JavaScript has partial support for block scoping.

 Variables declared with `var` are **not** block-scoped: